LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: map->contains(key)::boolean

    These methods get particular elements from the map or test that a key is contained within the map.
-The `get` method finds the element within the map associated with the key and returns the value, or reassigns it if a new value is assigned.
+The `~map->get` method finds the element within the map associated with the key and returns the value, or reassigns it if a new value is assigned.
 If the key is not found the method will fail.
-The `find` method will search for the key within the map and return the value if it exists.
+The `~map->find` method will search for the key within the map and return the value if it exists.
 If the key is not found the method will return "void".
-The `contains` method returns "true" if the matching parameter compares equally to any contained elements.
+   The `~map->contains` method returns "true" if the matching parameter compares equally to any contained elements.

 .. member:: map->size()::integer